-- gm{PS} is the gain of the power stage (15A/V). - R_L is the load resistance. - C{OUT} is the output capacitance. - R{ESR} is the equivalent series resistance of the output capacitor.
+- gm{PS} is the gain of the power stage (21A/V).

+- R_L is the load resistance.

+- C{OUT} is the output capacitance.

+- R{ESR} is the equivalent series resistance of the output capacitor.

 Fortunately, the dominant pole also moves with load current as given in Equation 7.
 As highlighted in Figure 7, the crossover frequency (0dB gain location) is not affected by the combined effect.
-As the load current decreases, the gain increases and the pole frequency decreases.
+With the decrease of load current, the gain increases and the pole frequency decreases.
 Having a fixed crossover frequency simplifies the design of the frequency compensation for a changing load.